 For Dean Fleming, painting is an expedition into the wilderness his imagination.
 He draws inspiration from the ancient art of the Americas, particularly how it fuses different forms into a single entity.
 Originally a shipping clerk at a printing company in Portland, he discovered his talent as an artist when asked to complete a simple drawing at work.
 He soon found steady freelance work as an illustrator and decided to pursue it academically.
 He attended the Art Center in Pasadena and has since lived and worked in Southern California.

-Non Sequitur will be on exhibit from June 9 through July 9 at fabric8, 3318 22nd Street near Valencia in San Francisco.
+Non Sequitur was on exhibit from June 9 through July 9 at fabric8, 3318 22nd Street near Valencia in San Francisco.